Home-Electricity-Manager/Smart-Plug/README.md

 //
 ~~~
 pinModes are used to declare the I/O pins on the NodeMCU as Input or output
-The Pin digital pin D4 gives us the status of the
+The digital pin D4 is connected to a status LED that indicates the Status of the station
+mode connection i.e connection to the Home Network.
+The Analog pin A0 is used to read the output from the current sensor and it's sensed value is
+used to calculate the RMS current.

+Serial.begin is used begin serial communication with our Arduino IDE.